Heading to eastern Iowa? Today I’m highlighting vegetarian restaurants Cedar Rapids + places with vegan options.

 It seems the businesses inside of Newbo City Market are always changing.
 However, there are consistently vegan options inside.

-At The Full Bowl everything is vegan, except for the option of adding dairy cheese to one bowl (the No Coast bowl.)
+Everything is vegan at The Full Bowl, except for the option of adding dairy cheese to one bowl (the No Coast bowl.)

 The chana masala is delightfully spicy and comes on a bed of brown rice with mint cilantro & mango chutney on top.